Pancabrahma Upanishad: Contents

 The text opens with sage Paippalāda asking Shiva, "what is that which came to exist first?"
 Shiva's reply is structured as the verses of Pancabrahma Upanishad.

 The Pancabrahma Upanishad describes five forms of reality (Brahman) or Shiva that arose from highest reality – Sadyojata, Aghora, Vamadeva, Tatpurusha and Ishana.
 He is panchatmak, who conceals all five Brahmas, and to realize him is moksha.
 The Ishana, asserts the text, is the highest form of Brahman, unmanifested impeller, adorned with Om, and that all five Brahmas resolve into the supreme Nirguna (formless) Brahman.
 The supreme shines by its own light, beyond the five Brahmas, states this Pancabrahma text.

-The Sadyojata represents earth and is associated with Kriya Sakti (power of action), asserts the text.
+The text asserts that Sadyojata represents earth and is associated with Kriya Sakti (power of action).
 The Aghora represents fire and drives the Iccha Sakti (power of will, desire) and Vamadeva represents water and impels the Jnana Sakti (power of knowledge).
 Tatpurusha represents air and is the power of life (breath, prana), while Ishana represents ether-space and the transcendental.

-The Pancabrahma Upanishad, states Teun Goudriaan, focuses on these symbolism behind the five faces of Shiva and mystical equations about all except Ishana face.
+Teun Goudriaan, a professor in the Department of Oriental Studies and author, states that the Pancabrahma Upanishad focuses on these symbolism behind the five faces of Shiva and mystical equations about all except Ishana face.
 The Ishana face of Shiva is glorified with general epithets such as "superior to the pacified", as "Brahman", as "Supreme", as "lustre behind everything", and as "I myself am that Brahman", thus emphasizing his fundamental position in this text.
 The verse 23 of the manuscript asserts that one must meditate on Shiva within, with "So'ham" or "I am He, He am I" to achieve moksha, the union with Brahman.
 This outlook of this text corresponds to Advaita Vedanta position of Hindu philosophy, states Goudriaan.

 This Upanishad, states Kramrisch, gives precedence to the "power of knowledge", in contrast with some Shaiva text such as Vatulasuddh-agama which emphasize "power of will".
 According to Kramrisch, this may be either doctrinal differences or possible errors in transmission of the manuscripts over the centuries, but the components of Shavism ontology are consistent across the texts, since the latter part of the 1st-millennium CE.
 The text, adds Kramrisch, asserts that "all this phenomenal world is the Parabrahman, Shiva, of the character of the fivefold Brahmans", and that everything in a being's inner and outer senses, that falls within or lies beyond, is Shiva of fivefold Brahman character.

 The seeker realizes that aspect of five Brahman Shiva, in accord with the strength of his vision, his spiritual development, and it is Shiva who is in the heart of all beings, Shiva is Sat-Cit-Ananda, meaning existence, consciousness, and Bliss.
 Shiva is the liberator, asserts the text.